 Workforce intelligence tools like Bridgit Bench also help to track project pursuits.
 Customers can track project opportunities and pencil in project teams to understand how it impacts their capacity planning and whether additional resources are needed.
 Once a project is won, your workforce planning process is already confidently underway knowing you have the capacity to deliver a quality project.
 For more information about workforce intelligence, check out this guide.

-2. SEGMENT YOUR BID-HIT DATA
+2. SEGMENT YOUR BID-HIT DATA TO IDENTIFY TRENDS

 Being able to slice and dice your bid-hit data can help you identify more granular trends in your bidding strategy.
 You want to be able to segment your bid-hit data by: